ewcross/weather-dashboard-app/README.md

 npm run dev
 ```

-You will need to add a local `.env` file containing your OpenWeatherMap API key.
+You will need to add a local `.env` file to the project root containing your OpenWeatherMap API key.
 Add the following to this file:
 ```
 OPENWEATHER_API_KEY=<your-api-key>
 ```